 - a new, continuous cough - this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

 - a loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-To minimise infection and keep our patients and staff safe at this time visiting to our wards has changed.
+To minimise infection and keep our patients and staff safe at this time, visiting inpatients on our wards has changed.